Dimencia/DU-Audio-Sharp/README.md

 # Lua Scripters
-This works much like ZarTaen's framework, using our new standardized format
+This works much like ZarTaen's framework, using our new standardized format.
+In lua,

 The path may not include ../ or ..\